-Since first elected in 2007, Sarah worked hard to represent her home state of SA and to give a voice to those who are too often forgotten in Canberra.
+Since she was first elected in 2007, Sarah has worked hard to represent her home state of SA and to give a voice to those who are too often forgotten in Canberra.

-Sarah is a global citizen, committed to ensuring that Australia remains connected to the rest of the world, through ideas and global action.
-Decency to refugees and promoting a Welcoming Australia to new migrants is a cause close to her heart.
+A global citizen, Sarah is committed to ensuring Australia remains connected to the rest of the world through ideas and global action.
+Decency to refugees and promoting a welcoming Australia to new migrants are causes that are close to her heart.

-She was named a World Economic Forum, Young Global Leader in 2016 and will continue to stand up for the rights of vulnerable people in Australia and around the world.
+Sarah was named a World Economic Forum Young Global Leader in 2016 and will continue to stand up for the rights of vulnerable people in Australia and around the world.

-Her portfolios include: Environment, Water and Murray-Darling Basin, Arts, Nuclear, Communications, and Finance and Trade.
+Her portfolios include: Environment and Biodiversity, Water and Murray-Darling Basin, Arts, Nuclear, Communications, and Finance and Trade.

 Get involved with Sarah's latest work